 Everyone in the MIT community can use the VPN.
 The Cisco AnyConnect client works on Mac OS X, Windows, and Linux, as well as many mobile operating systems.

 The client is available through IS&T’s software grid.
-An MIT certificate and the use of Duo Security is required for download and there are some system requirements.
-You can find installation instructions on the VPN Landing Page in the Knowledge Base.
+An MIT certificate and the use of Duo Security is required for download.
+The system requirements for supported platforms can be found in the release notes for each version of AnyConnect.